Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Plenty of Great Cards Don’t Require an Invite

-We’re less enthusiastic about the Mastercard® Gold Card™.
-Several critics have noted that it has a relatively modest cashback-to-fee ratio, despite having an annual fee almost double that of the Chase Sapphire Reserve® card.
+There is no shortage of premium cards available without an invitation.
+We’re admittedly less enthusiastic about the Mastercard® Gold Card™.
+Several critics have noted that it has a relatively modest cashback-to-fee ratio, despite having an annual fee almost double that of other cards on this list.

 As you wait for the Black Card invitation to arrive in your mailbox, you can entertain yourself nicely with any of the five alternative cards in this review.
 Go on, you deserve it!